Maximising Raffle Ticket Sales

 Our top tip (and this was reinforced when we asked our Facebook community) is signage.
 Most importantly, clearly displaying who you represent, tickets prices, but also to advertise the prize/s.
 It’s even possible to take this one step further in some instances, and have the actual prize on display.
 But if you can’t display your prize, have some good quality pictures of it to gain interest.

-Colourful balloons, streamers or bunting in your school or club colours will be eye catching or if your upcoming fete or community event has a theme, run with that as well!
+Colourful balloons, streamers or bunting in your school or club colours will be eye-catching or if your upcoming fete or community event has a theme, run with that as well!
+You can also use giveaway balloons to attract younger children (and their parents) to stop.

 Another suggestion is to have a ‘project board’ showing your group’s fundraising goal.
 This might be photos/drawings of playground equipment or projects, air conditioning goals, future technology purchases etc. Your ticket buyer will more than likely be interested to know what they are contributing to and this presents a ‘feel-good’ moment for your purchaser and is a great and creative way to let them know who you are and what you are fundraising for.